 About Moser

-Social Networking sites: I do not use Facebook, Twitter, Myspace…etc. I must be crazy to be in college and not use any of these!
+Social Networking sites: I do not use Facebook, Twitter, Myspace…etc. I must be crazy to not use any of these!
 In short: I don’t fully trust these companies, and I’m the type who often strays from the crowd.
 It’s not that I have anything to hide, but I prefer some privacy.
 Here are some good articles which influenced my decision.
 Six Reasons Why I’m Not On Facebook, Social Media Background Check

 Hi Andrew,